-When he was in the eighth grade, Alex moved with his family to South Carolina for his father’s job.
+When he was in the eighth grade, Alex moved with his family to South Carolina because of his father’s job.
 This was an extremely tough move for him.
 It was there that he found a new group of friends that would smoke and drink to have “fun”.

 The start of junior year in high school, Alex quit playing sports and began smoking pot regularly.
 He experimented with painkillers and other drugs.
 In senior year of high school, he continued to using drugs as a solution for his problems.
 It was at this point that Alex’s use of drugs went from recreational to habit-forming.

 After the first semester of his freshman year, Alex found himself on academic probation as a result of this lifestyle.
 However, the following semester and summer, he was able to smooth things out and bring his GPA back into a good range and got off academic probation.
-His sophomore year, Alex moved into the fraternity quad and the bad habits began to show up again.
-He began using Adderall again more heavily and partying with alcohol and weed on weekends.
+In his sophomore year, Alex moved into the fraternity quad and the bad habits began to show up again.
+He began using Adderall again more heavily and he partied with alcohol and weed on weekends.
 By the time junior year started, his drug use had started to take its toll.

-During college, he had kept up appearances for his family.
+During college, he had kept up appearances with his family.
 When he graduated without any plan for the future, he moved back home and began to heavily abuse painkillers.
-Soon, he couldn’t keep up appearances for his family any longer.
-Fortunately for Alex, his family found the Narconon program for him.
+Soon, he could no longer keep up appearances with his family any longer.
+Fortunately for Alex, his family found the Narconon program.

-Now, Alex is almost two years sober after completing the Narconon program.
+Alex completed the Narconon program and is almost two years sober.
 He is thriving and has a strong purpose in life to help others.
-He tells the story of what his life is like now.
+He tells the story of what his life is like now: